First, let’s not get this twisted.

 Don’t force the keywords, don’t spam it, and definitely don’t add information that doesn’t offer anything of value.
 This affects the user experience since it doesn’t do much to answer the searcher’s query or provide them with something useful.

-Drawing a basic conclusion isn’t enough.
-Had it been that easy, things like creativity, empathy, and differentiation wouldn’t be rewarded.
-So that would’ve meant that most blog posts on the SERP would be generic as hell
+SEO tools don’t define or meet the search intent for you.
+Even if they did and everyone followed what the tools were telling them to do, things like creativity, empathy, and differentiation wouldn’t be rewarded.
+So that would’ve meant that most blog posts on the SERP would be generic as hell (ironic again since most content out there IS generic).

-• Checking forums and product reviews
+• Check forums and product reviews

-• Having conversations/interviews with stakeholders
+• Have conversations/interviews with stakeholders

 Be unique and think about meeting the search intent from another angle where you cover points that haven’t been covered enough.

+SEO tools won’t tell you how to do that.
 They give you the information that could be helpful but ultimately, it’s you who determines how well that information is used.

 You’ll know your content is good when you’re seeing positive results on user behaviour metrics like: